AstuteApp/astute/brainstorms.md

 BRAINSTORMS
 ===========
-Collecting and rapidly iterating through all my thoughts and considerations for this project.
+Dumping, rapidly iterating through, and collecting all my thoughts and considerations for this project.

 ***